 This document explains what that extra information is and how you can use it to empower your variant discovery analyses.

-What we're covering here is strictly limited to GVCFs produced by HaplotypeCaller in GATK versions 3.0 and above.
 The term GVCF is sometimes used simply to describe VCFs that contain a record for every position in the genome (or interval of interest) regardless of whether a variant was detected at that site or not (such as VCFs produced by UnifiedGenotyper with

 --output_mode EMIT_ALL_SITES).
 GVCFs produced by HaplotypeCaller in GATK versions 3.x and 4.x contain additional information that is formatted in a very specific way.
 Read on to find out more.